 WordPress is a fabulous tool for creating websites in a much faster way that was previously possible.
 This is why we adopted it years ago.

 However, there are times when you need a little WordPress Customising as it’s not designing things quite the way you want it.
-We have had a great many examples of this and we’d like to talk you through it.
+A WordPress Agency in the UK, we have had a great many examples of this and we’d like to talk you through it.

 The Width of the Commerce pages